Fyzeey/Contact-book/README.md

-# Google Contact SPA
+## Google Contact SPA

 ### A single page application that let you list and manage the authenticated google user's contacts.
-- Front-end: React.js
+- Front-end: React and Redux
 - Google People API